tinymce/tinymce-docs/advanced/configuring-comments-callbacks.md

 ### tinycomments_delete_all

 The `tinycomments_delete_all` function should asynchronously return a flag indicating whether all the comments in a conversation were removed using the `done` callback.
-Unrecoverable errors are communicated to TinyMCE by calling the `fail` callback instead.
+Unrecoverable errors are communicated to {{site.productname}} by calling the `fail` callback instead.

 The `tinycomments_delete_all` function is given a request (req) object as the first parameter with no fields.